Lode Runner: Reception

-By 1985, the game was still selling well, with Video magazine reporting that it was the 6th best-selling recreational title in March and April of that year.
+By 1985, the game was still selling well.
+Video magazine reported that it was the 6th best-selling recreational title in March and April of 1985.
 Zzap!64 called the Commodore 64 version "not one of the most recent games but certainly one of the best ... a classic for a long time to come ... graphically minuscule and aurally crude, the game's sheer addiction kept my eyes propped open until the owls went to bed".
+In 1986, Ahoy! described the Commodore 64 version's graphics as "sparse, but attractive" with "evocatively animated" characters.

 In 1984, Lode Runner was awarded "1984 Computer Game of the Year" at the 5th annual Arkie Awards.
 Judges praised its "outstanding design", and described it as "fascinating", "irresistible", and as "the thinking player's climbing conquest".
 Softline readers named Lode Runner the most popular Apple and fourth most-popular Atari program of 1983.
-In 1993 the Spectrum version of the game was voted number 37 in the Your Sinclair Official Top 100 Games of All Time.
+In 1993, the Spectrum version of the game was voted number 37 in the Your Sinclair Official Top 100 Games of All Time.
 GameSpot named Lode Runner as one of the "Greatest Games of All Time".
 In 1996, Computer Gaming World declared Lode Runner the 80th-best computer game ever released.
-Time in 2010 rated Lode Runner #1 game in "The 10 Greatest Games for the Apple II" list.
+In 2010, Time rated Lode Runner #1 in "The 10 Greatest Games for the Apple II" list.
 Game Informer placed the game 52nd on their top 100 video games of all time in 2001.

-Orson Scott Card wrote in Compute! in 1989 that its editor was the first game that let him and his family express their creativity through gaming.
+Orson Scott Card wrote in Compute! in 1989 that its editor was the first game which let him and his family express their creativity through gaming.
 Tetris designer Alexey Pajitnov stated in 2008 that Lode Runner was his favorite puzzle game for many years.

 Legacy

 Arcade

 In 1984, Irem developed an arcade conversion of Lode Runner.
 It contains 24 remixed levels from the 150 original levels.
-Irem brought many of its arcade inspired levels to the Famicom Disk System with the names Super Lode Runner and Super Lode Runner II.
+Irem brought many of its arcade-inspired levels to the Famicom Disk System with the names Super Lode Runner and Super Lode Runner II.
 In Japan, Game Machine listed Lode Runner on their August 1, 1984 issue as being the most successful table arcade cabinet of the month.
 The arcade version has numerous sequels, including these: